pivotal/docs-tap/cert-mgr-contour-fcd/install-cert-mgr.md

         cert-manager.tanzu.vmware.com  1.5.3+tap.1  2021-08-23T17:22:51Z
       ```

-2. Create a `cert-manager-rbac.yml` using below sample and Apply the config.
+2. Create a `cert-manager-rbac.yml` using the following sample and apply the configuration.

       ```yaml